Lanna people: Annexation into Rattanakosin Kingdom or Kingdom of Siam

-Until the 19th century, Lan Na retained its own structure and autonomy in internal affairs within the Siamese dominion.
+Until the 19th century, Lanna retained its own structure and autonomy in internal affairs within the Siamese dominion.
 Its inhabitants were considered western Lao (or "black-bellied Lao" because of the tradition of male Tai Yuan to tattoo themselves above the hips), However, Lanna never called themselves Lao and did not like Siam calling them Lao. but not as Siamese.
 As recently as the 1980s, the government of Laos referred to the Tai Yuan-inhabited provinces of northern Thailand as their "lost territories".
 The Siamese King Rama V (Chulalongkorn) wrote in 1883 to his high commissioner in Chiang Mai about the Tai Yuan, which he called "Lao":

 We consider Chiang Mai as still not belonging to the Kingdom proper because it still is a prathetsarat (i. e. tributary state), but we do not plan to destroy the (ruling) families and to abandon prathetsarat (status).
 We only want to maintain and hold to the real power; that is to say whatever will be, let it be only that which we allow it to be....
 To put it briefly, we want the Lao to be like a machine which we will wheel forward or backward as we wish... but it is necessary to do this with a brain and intelligence more than power and force.
 Do not let the Lao think that it is force and oppression.
 (You) must point out what is beneficial and what is not.